Dave-team/Knowledge-base/Business principles.md

 - Do we have something similar already that might do the same thing?
 - Can we do it better (more efficient, less costs, simpler)
 - Can we do something else?
 Always be ready to elaborate on different approaches you considered
+- What would this look like it it were easy?
 - Especially when deeply involved in a project, take these steps back and look at the issue holistically
 - What are the risks involved and how can we mitigate those?
 Think about
     - Known-knowns: project scope and requirements